mindgitrwx/awesome-list/README.md

 ### 3. Can content fill my gap on knowledge?

-### 4. Is it really important knowledge that I will use?
+### 4. Is it really important knowledge practically?

 ## Not based on

 ### 1. views

 ### 2. Presenter's fame

 OS